sainttag

 navtagtn

-PART ONE OF EIGHT
+PART ONE OF NINE

 In contrast to most of the press coverage, this is a look at the evidence for Horst Rippert's claim in March 2008 that he probably shot down the aircraft flown by French author Antoine de Saint-Exupéry on 31 July 1944.